2019 Stanley Cup Futures Odds

 The Central Division boasts a number of strong teams, headlined by powerhouses in Nashville and Winnipeg.
 It’s a shame only 5 teams from the Central can make the playoffs because all 8 of these teams look like they’ll have a legitimate shot to enter the postseason in 2018-2019.

 - St. Louis will likely rebound in a big way in 2018-2019, especially in the wake of acquiring both Tyler Bozak and Ryan O’Reilly.
 Additionally, they’ll get have many of their core players healthy again in 2018-2019.
+They look extremely shaky in the early going, but we still think they’re just too talented to not make a name for themselves in the Western Conference.
+Mike Yeo should be looking over his shoulder, though.

 Team Stanley Cups Finals Appearances Last Championship Last Finals Appearance Chicago Blackhawks 6 13 2015 2015 St. Louis Blues 0 3 N/A 1970 Colorado Avalanche 2 2 2001 2001 Dallas Stars 1 4 1999 2000 Nashville Predators 0 1 N/A 2017